DelphiWorlds/Kastri/Readme.md

 Please star this repo by clicking the Star box in the top right corner if you find it useful!

+If you're looking to [learn Delphi, please visit this link](https://learndelphi.org)

 ## Kastri

 * Is a cross-platform library which builds upon the existing RTL, FMX and VCL libraries in Delphi